 SOAR

-SOAR systems provide you with a platform to efficiently process incoming alarms from various IT security systems.
-To do this, they combine all the information relevant in the company that is required to process an IT security incident.
+SOAR systems offer you a platform to efficiently process incoming alarms from various IT security systems.
+To this end, they bring together all the relevant information in the company that is required to process an IT security incident.

 By introducing a SOAR system, we sustainably improve your security process and strengthen the reproducibility and quality of the analysis work.